 At the discretion of the behaviour monitor, certain sequences of events may be classified as a dangerous situation.
 The behaviour monitor may then either directly interact with the user (note that in integration profiles human-machine interfaces are never shown, so that this kind of interaction is not visible in the actor/transaction diagrams), send a message to an external notification receiver, or initiate a direct action by sending a command to a home automation actuator or a smart appliance (e.g. to switch off a hot plate after the user has left the apartment).
-The behaviour monitor may furthermore classify sequences of events as indicating a relevant long-term trend that requires a notification of external carers and in this case initiate a notification.
-There is only one transaction for external notifications, which covers both emergency cases and notifications about long-term trends, since the protocol chosen for this transaction supports both.
+The behaviour monitor may furthermore classify sequences of events as indicating a relevant long-term trend that requires a notification, which covers both emergency cases and notifications about long-term trends, since the protocol chosen for this transaction supports both.